Sunflowers in soft light representing healing and peace through trauma therapy in Denver Colorado

 How Long Does Trauma Therapy Take?

-This is one of the most common questions, and the honest answer is: it depends.
-Some single-incident traumas — a car accident, a medical event, one clear episode — can respond to EMDR relatively quickly.
-Some clients see significant shifts in 8–12 sessions.
+This is one of the most common questions, and the honest answer is that it depends.
+Some single-incident traumas, like a car accident, a medical event, or one clear episode, can respond to EMDR relatively quickly.
+Some clients see significant shifts in 8 to 12 sessions.

-Complex trauma — the kind that developed over years of chronic stress or difficult relational experiences — typically takes longer.
+Complex trauma, the kind that developed over years of chronic stress or difficult relationships, usually takes longer.
 Not because therapy is ineffective, but because the nervous system needs time to learn that it’s safe to change.
-Building that foundation is part of the work, and it’s not wasted time.
+Building that foundation is part of the work, not wasted time on the way to it.

 Most clients at Full Bloom start with weekly sessions and adjust from there based on how things are moving.